top of page

 Computer Programming

-Watch this movie with your little one to find out what anger is all about and strategies for coping, from taking deep breaths to communicating how you feel.
+Watch this movie with your little one to discover what anger is all about and strategies for coping, from taking deep breaths to communicating how you feel.

 FOR GRADES K-3